Love & Lies: Cast and characters

-Production and development
+Development

 The series—a fast-paced suspense-action drama, also dubbed as "suspenserye was conceptualized by RJ Nuevas and developed by Richard Cruz.
 The two began developing the show under the title Notorious in January and February 2013.
 The title was changed to Love & Lies during the early stage of production.

 The production team picked the Philippine Navy as a major setting for the series.
-On March 13, 2013, the show's main casts Richard Gutierrez, Paolo Contis together with series' director Mark Reyes visited the Headquarters Philippine Navy (HPN) and paid a courtesy call on the Navy Chief, Vice Admiral Jose Luis M. Alano AFP.
+On March 13, 2013, the show's main cast Richard Gutierrez, Paolo Contis together with series' director Mark Reyes visited the Headquarters Philippine Navy (HPN) and paid a courtesy call on the Navy Chief, Vice Admiral Jose Luis M. Alano AFP.
 Aside from that, Gutierrez and Contis also signed up as Philippine Navy Reservists.
 On the other hand, Vice Admiral Alano assured the network that the Navy will provide its full support and assistance to the series and said "We look forward to this project in which we can show and highlight what the Philippine Navy is all about."
 He likewise briefed Gutierrez and Contis about the rigid training and life of a Navy Seal.

 The series' director described the show as his "dream project".
 Regarding the amount of action and drama being laced in the series, Reyes said that "The nearest thing that you can compare it to is Taken.
 There's a lot of suspense.
 But at the same time, there's drama that is interwoven with it.
 The pacing is reminiscent of 24".

-The show is designed for a nine-week run, contrary to the usual one season of thirteen weeks.
-The creative and production team were "committed to tell all, within that time frame," regardless of its performance in the ratings' game.
-Reyes further stated, "We're geared up for nine weeks and beyond that, it will be hard to pull it off. [...]
-Unlike other television series that drag on because they rate, these nine-weeks have been planned from beginning to end so the audience will get hooked."